-Various policies have been proposed to enlarge/improve the risk pool on HIX, mostly aimed at influencing households' choices between participating in HIX and staying uninsured.2 We take a different perspective and examine the potential of a new alternative: subsidization across ESHI and HIX, which includes risk pooling across ESHI and HIX markets as a special case.
-We find that the average household welfare would increase by \$189 to \$340 (as measured by annual consumption equivalent variation), depending on the degree of cross subsidization, and that over 70% of households would gain in each case.
-These welfare gains are achieved simultaneously with savings in government expenditure in the health insurance system.
-The uninsured rate would decrease by 0.1 to 0.3 percentage point (ppt) from the baseline economy (the ACA environment in 2015), and full-time employment would increase by 0.1 ppt.
-To further illustrate the interaction across ESHI, HIX, and Medicaid, we contrast the impact of ESHI-HIX cross subsidization for the same state if it expanded Medicaid and if it did not expand Medicaid.
-The results imply that ESHI-HIX cross subsidization would lead to higher welfare gains when it is interacted with Medicaid expansion.
+Given these findings, a natural thought experiment is to break the segregation of risk pools.
+However, a thought experiment would be of little practical value if it is hard to implement.
+We consider new policy schemes that largely desegregate risk pools but involve little change to the health insurance system.
+Specifically, these schemes regulate the ESHI-HIX premium differential by taxing ESHI insurers and transferring the tax revenue to subsidize HIX insurers (e.g., by implementing risk adjustment transfers between ESHI and HIX).
+These schemes differ in their tax rates (degrees of cross subsidization), of which pure risk pooling between ESHI and HIX is a special case.
+We find that average household welfare would increase by \$189 to \$340 (as measured by annual consumption equivalent variation), depending on the degree of cross subsidization, and that over 70% of households would gain in each case.
+Government expenditure would decrease.
+The uninsured rate would decrease by 0.1 to 0.3 percentage point (ppt) from the baseline (the ACA environment in 2015), and full-time employment would increase by 0.1 ppt.
+Furthermore, when we contrast the impact of ESHI-HIX cross subsidization for the same state if it did and did not expand Medicaid, we find that ESHI-HIX cross subsidization would lead to higher welfare gains with Medicaid expansion.